 Being in Christ, I know that how I care for my home and family impacts the Gospel.
 I realize the true value of being a keeper of my home.
 I desire to know and study God's Word, love my husband and children, be a keeper of my home, and tell others the glorious Good News of the Gospel.

 3 Older women likewise are to be reverent in behavior, not slanderers or slaves to much wine.
 They are to teach what is good, 4 and so train the young women to love their husbands and children, 5 to be self-controlled, pure, working at home, kind, and submissive to their own husbands, that the word of God may not be reviled.

 ~ Titus 2:3-5

 What about you?
-Do you grumble at keeping your home?
+Do you grumble about keeping your home?
 Do you strive to learn how to be a better manager of your home?
-Do you take the time to study God’s Word so it is hidden in your heart and it has impact on your attitude and actions?
+Do you take the time to study God's Word so it is hidden in your heart and it has an impact on your attitude and actions?
 Do you prioritize your days well to care for your home and family first?

 Mama's we have been a given a job by the creator of the Universe – let's do it well!

 “This job has been given to me to do.
 Therefore, it is a gift.
 Therefore, it is a privilege.
 Therefore, it is an offering I may make to God.
 Therefore, it is to be done gladly, if it is done for Him.
 Here, not somewhere else, I may learn God’s way.
 In this job, not in some other, God looks for faithfulness.”

 If you are contemplating opportunities outside the home, I encourage you to ponder these wise questions from Carolyn Mahaney taken from her book Feminine Appeal.
 They are to help you in determining that you are making wise decisions and that you do not lose sight of your primary obligation to your home.

 -What are my reasons for considering this opportunity?
 Are they selfish or God-honoring?

 – Will pursuing this venture glorify God and honor the gospel?